isamu-isozaki/teamai_test/engineering/quality/issue-triage/onboarding/index.html.md

 Developers working on issue triage need a solid understanding of the main features of the GitLab products to respond to and triage Community posted issues.

 Some issues may just require some inside knowledge to explain a feature or a link to the documentation.
-Some issues may require that an issue be reproduced in an isolated environment to confirm the existence (or non-existence) of a reported bug.
+Some issues may require that an issue be reproduced in an isolated environment to confirm the existence (or non-existence/index.html.md) of a reported bug.
 Some issues may require a deeper understanding of a particular feature set to properly grasp a proposed feature request.

 Diagnosing issues facing GitLab.com users is aided greatly by a good knowledge of the tools that we have at our disposal.
-We use [Sentry](https://sentry.gitlap.com) for error tracking and [Kibana](https://log.gitlab.net) for logging.
+We use [Sentry](https://sentry.gitlap.com/index.html.md) for error tracking and [Kibana](https://log.gitlab.net/index.html.md) for logging.

 ##### Checklist

-- [ ] Complete the [Support Engineer onboarding Checklist](/handbook/support/onboarding/checklist/) to gain knowledge of the products from installation to general and more advanced usage
+- [ ] Complete the [Support Engineer onboarding Checklist](https://github.com/isamu-isozaki/teamai_test/tree/master/support/onboarding/checklist/index.html.md/index.html.md) to gain knowledge of the products from installation to general and more advanced usage
-- [ ] Complete the [Support Engineer steps to get your own environment](/handbook/support/onboarding/checklist/) in which to replicate issues and manage your own instance just like our customers do
+- [ ] Complete the [Support Engineer steps to get your own environment](https://github.com/isamu-isozaki/teamai_test/tree/master/support/onboarding/checklist/index.html.md/index.html.md) in which to replicate issues and manage your own instance just like our customers do
-- [ ] Dig in to [the GitLab knowledge base](https://docs.gitlab.com) and understand where to look for more information regarding features and the API
+- [ ] Dig in to [the GitLab knowledge base](https://docs.gitlab.com/index.html.md) and understand where to look for more information regarding features and the API
-- [ ] Gain familiarity with [Sentry](https://sentry.gitlap.com), and [Kibana](https://log.gitlab.net) via [the runbook](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/kibana.md) for diagnosing production facing issues on GitLab.com
+- [ ] Gain familiarity with [Sentry](https://sentry.gitlap.com/index.html.md), and [Kibana](https://log.gitlab.net/index.html.md) via [the runbook](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/kibana.md/index.html.md) for diagnosing production facing issues on GitLab.com

 ----